GERUlab/vassal/README.md

 ### Variants of SSA

-Different variants of SSA could be declined based either on the embedding method or the decomposition method.
+Different variants of SSA could be declined based either on the embedding method, the decomposition method or the dimensional nature of the dataset of interest.

 * **Basic SSA**: The basic 1d SSA algorithm also known as the Broomhead-King variant of SSA (or BK-SSA).
 The time series is embedded in a Hankel matrix.
 * **Toeplitz SSA**: The Toeplitz variant of SSA also known as Vautard-Ghil variant of SSA (or VG-SSA).
 The time series is embedded in a Toeplitz matrix.
 Toeplitz SSA should be used when time series is known to be stationary.
 * **SSA-ICA**: ICA refers to Independent Component Analysis (ICA) and replace SVD.
 This variants helps to separate components in case of weak separability.
 As a less stable procedure than SVD, SSA-ICA is best used in a two stages procedure, a first separation is done using a basic SVD method, then remaining mixed-up components are decomposed using SSA-ICA.

+Some other variants are not 1-dimensional such as: **Multichannel SSA** (multiple time series), **2d-SSA** (arrays and images), **nd-SSA** (nd arrays).

 ## Acknowledgment